COMMENT follows excerpts.

 COMMENT (KYMAK agent)

-In the Harbinger article Commissioner Jones (now retired), wanted The City of Mobile to grow continuously so as to take over the whole County after the example of New York City, Chicago, Atlanta, Miami, Los Angeles, etc..
+In the Harbinger article Commissioner Jones (now in the State Legislature) and now it seems Commissioner Ludgood still want the City of Mobile to grow continuously so as to take over the whole County after the example of big cities such as New York City, Chicago, Atlanta, Miami, Los Angeles, etc..
 He refused to discuss the KYMAK proposal with me for reasons he did not explain, except to say he does not like architects; however, Federal Planning Statutes require new centers of population to prevent continuous growth of big cities as I explain on my Memo page.
-Commissioners have absolute power; Thomas Jefferson said County Commissioners were the most corrupting force in American government.
-Dillon’s Rule in Alabama should have prevented this, but it has been ignored; an amendment to grant Home Rule to Counties in Alabama may be in order for a Big City People's Republic but not in Our Federal Union according to Dillon's Rule which would probably work if the County Treasurer as legislative auditor could enforce the Planning Code by way of budgeting and assessing.
+Commissioners have absolute power; thus, Thomas Jefferson said County Commissioners were the most corrupting force in American government.
+Dillon’s Rule in Alabama should have prevented this, but it has been ignored; an amendment to grant Home Rule to Counties in Alabama is only in order for a Big City People's Republic but not in Our sacred Federal Union according to Dillon's Rule which would probably work if the County Treasurer as Legislative auditor would enforce the Planning Code by way of budgeting and assessing.
 This is possible now in light of the KYMAK concept.
 It would limit the power of County Commissioners and rightly return the power-of-the-purse to the State Legislature where it belongs under Dillon's Rule.
 As things are the Commissioners have somehow gained absolute power.